-Patch Leads for Communication Systems
+Patch Leads Connect Communication System Components

 Contact Comms Express for further networking assistance.